daanni69/asthma-disease-prediction/README.md

 ## Asthma Prediction using Data Cleaning and Preprocessing

 This project aims to predict asthma risk based on patient attributes using machine learning.
-The focus is on data cleaning, preprocessing, feature selection (via correlation), and model training using a RandomForest classifier.
+The focus is on data cleaning, preprocessing, feature selection (via correlation), and model training using a Logistic Regression.

 ## 🚀 Tools & Technologies
 - Python (Pandas, NumPy, Scikit-learn, Seaborn, Matplotlib)